huangc/WGvarSNP/README.md

 This workflow is to to find whole genome (WG) SNPs and short INDELs of genomic samples as compared to reference genome using NGS reads.
 It takes NGS reads (trimmed and quality filtered with TRegGA) and reference genome sequence as inputs, then generates VCF (Variant Call Format) files for SNPs and INDELs of the sample.
 The original workflow is described in the 3,000 rice genome project (3kRGP) [1] and the SNP-Seek paper [2] in order to discover allelic variants of 3kRGP.
 The original step-by-step workflow, published online in [3,4], is modified here to accomodate to IU large memory computer cluster Mason.
 The results can be a valuable extension to our TRegGA workflow for targeted rice variants studies.

 ## Workflow description [1]:
-1. The TRegGA-cleaned reads were mapped to the temperate japonica Nipponbare reference genome IRGSP-1.0 using the BWA software.
+1. The TRegGA-cleaned reads are mapped to the temperate japonica Nipponbare reference genome IRGSP-1.0 using the BWA software.
 2. All reads are further cleaned by the following to minimize the number of mismatched bases for variant calling:
   1. remove unmapped and duplicate reads in the bwa alignment result
   2. realign the raw gapped alignment to reduce the number of miscalls of INDELs.
-3. Variant (SNP and InDel) calling is based on alignment using the Genome Analysis Toolkit (GATK), UnifiedGenotyper package, with the following constrains (phred-scaled scores):
+3. Variant (SNP and InDel) calling is based on alignment using the UnifiedGenotyper package of Genome Analysis Toolkit (GATK), with the following constrains (phred-scaled scores):
   1. minimum confidence threshold for calling variant at 50,
   2. minimum confidence threshold for emitting variants at 10,
   3. minimam base quality at 20,